MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/application-modernization.md

 Modernize your applications.
 Find the balance of control and productivity that meets your needs.

 In the table below, find your desired level of control vs. productivity.
 Then, see if the solution given meets your needs.
-When you find the right solution, follow the implementation guidance.
+When you find the right solution, follow the implementation guidance to modernize your application.

 | Control vs. Productivity | Solution | Your Needs | Implementation guidance |
 | --- | --- | --- | --- |